 “Trump has made it clear that he wants those who have committed even minor offenses removed from the country.
 And he has shown even less tolerance for the cities that choose to harbor them,” Dahleen Glanton said in a Chicago Tribune column.

 We can hope the center for undocumented individuals will bring a positive environment for DePaul students.
 It would provide those students to feel safe at the institution they are attending.

 “(This is) especially important at this moment in time when there is fear and unpredictably of frenzy whenever Immigration Customs Enforcement (ICE) decides to show up to try to take an individual.
 The center for immigration will be a statue to remind everyone on campus that DePaul University stands with immigrant students,” Gonzalez said.

-In an effort to continue the path of these new centers, a student input session took place on Thursday to discuss the structure of these new centers.
+In an effort to continue the path of these new centers, a student input session took place on Thursday to discuss the structure.
 Latinx students gathered with the administration to address what the university is lacking in its involvement to support the Latinx community at DePaul.

-The concern was whether building three new centers would bring separation among students because where is a student who identifies as undocumented, Latinx and LGBTQ to go when they need help?
+The concern was whether building three new centers would bring separation among students.
+Where is a student who identifies as undocumented, Latinx and LGBTQA supposed to go when they need help?

 Being an immigrant is the identity and everyday life for many students.
 These centers are meant to provide a clear point of contact.